-Private jet charter to Maine
+Private jet charter and flights to Maine

 Lighthouses, lobster shacks and thousands of miles of rugged coastline – this is New England at its most wild and wonderful.
 As you head into this far north-eastern part of the country, life takes on a somewhat slower pace and you can’t help but be in awe of the dramatic vistas that present themselves around almost every corner.
 The spectacular coast is Maine’s most obvious draw, yet the inland regions hold their own when it comes to epic natural landscapes and wilderness adventures.
-Contact us today to arrange your private jet charters to Maine with Air Charter Service.

 While Maine isn’t particularly known for its urban centres – it’s much more of an outdoorsy sort of place – it’s well worth visiting Portland, a small-yet-cool city located on the south coast overlooking Casco Bay.
 In the characterful Old Port, you can spend hours wandering down cobbled streets and exploring locally-owned boutiques, coffee shops and restaurants – the city is a foodie’s favourite thanks to its excellent seafood restaurants and strong farm-to-fork movement.
 One of Maine’s most iconic symbols is the Portland Head Light in Fort Williams Park, which was commissioned in 1790 by George Washington and is the state’s oldest lighthouse.
 To the south of Portland are several charming towns, such as Kennebunkport with its rich maritime heritage and York, known for its sandy beaches.